I have learned a LOT about traveling over the past few years, especially what kinds of travel gifts I actually need and will use.

 I like to travel with items that have multiple uses.
 This travel towel is definitely one of them!
 It can be used as a beach towel, for hot yoga or the gym, as an in-flight blanket, for camping, the list goes on and on.
 A set of 2 only weighs 6 ounces, so they are perfect for bringing along on any trip.
 They are also great to keep in the car!

 Travel can be one of the most uncomfortable times in life.
 Delayed flights, long bus rides, extended lay-overs, etc. If there is one thing I value during those hectic days, it’s being as comfortable as possible.
 I never wear jeans on a plane, but instead a pair of stretchy leggings or soft joggers.
 They are still cute but feel comfy and cozy for the long day ahead.

-What did you think of my top travel accessories for women round-up?
+What did you think of my top travel gifts for women round-up?
 Do you have any key travel accessories or gear you swear by?
-(Bonus points if it's under $20!)
+(Bonus points if it’s under $20!)
 Let me know in the comments below ↓